Snake general information

 Exclusion is the only long-term means of controlling snake problems in

 the home.
-Nuisance Wildlife Control will repair any holes in the
+Nuisance Bat and Wildlife Control will repair any holes in the

 foundation or outside wall of the house.
-NWC will also inspect the yard
+NBWC will also inspect the yard

 for possible snake hibernation sites.
 Snakes can crawl through very